- Download Companion

 - multimodule – Adds support for the external DIY Multiprotocol Tx Module

-- eu – Removes D8 and LR12 Frsky protocols that are illegal in Europe after Jan 1st, 2015
+- eu – Removes the D8 FrSKY protocols that is illegal in Europe after Jan 1st, 2015

 - noheli – Removes the Heli Cyclic Collective Pitch Mixer menu page